patelpr03/Employee-Tracker/README.md

 # Employee-Tracker

 ## Description
-Employee teacker a command line application that allows to veiw and interact infomation stored in the database.
+Employee tacker a command line application that allows to view and interact information stored in the database.
-This application allows to add and view - department,role and employees.Also allows to updated employee roles.
+This application allows to add and view - department, role and employees.
+Also allows to updated employee roles.

 ## Technology Use
 * inquirer